-Poisons: Is Your Pet at Risk?
+Poisons.
+Is Your Pet At Risk?

 Preventing poisonous encounters is as simple as keeping all of these items out of a pet’s reach just as you would a child.
 Do not leave pills, pill bottles or other items on counters and secure all pills, cleaners and insecticides.
 It is best to secure these items in cabinets above counters where they are not accessible whatsoever.
 If they must be stored in lower cabinets, ensure that they are equipped with childproof locks.
 Please note that drain cleaners should never be stored in lower cabinets without a childproof lock.
-Also be very careful when handling pills to ensure your pet does not ingest one that has been left on the ground.
-Never assume that human medication is suitable for a pet and discuss all options with your veterinarian first.
+Also be very careful when handling pills to ensure your pet does not ingest one that has accidentally been dropped on the ground.
+Never assume that human medication is suitable for a pet, and discuss all options with your veterinarian first.

 Although symptoms of poisoning can vary, they often include vomiting, diarrhea, lethargy, lack of appetite, staggering, trembling or trouble breathing.
 If your pet does exhibit these signs, call your veterinarian immediately or visit the nearest 24-hour emergency veterinary hospital.
 In addition, pet owners can invest in an emergency first-aid kit for their pet, but will need to consult their veterinarian first regarding how and when to use those items.